 The Less Is More Act is moving through the New York Senate, however, it is stalled in the Assembly.
 The Speaker of the Assembly, Carl Heastie, can get the bill moving again and bring it to the floor for a vote.

-RAC-NY has selected an immigrant justice bill called “The Protect Our Courts Act" (S425/A2176) as our first 2020 campaign.
-The legislation would bar ICE from arresting anyone going to, attending, or leaving court without a valid warrant — helping stem a 1,700 percent increase in these arrests since 2016.
-RAC-NY leaders chose to take on this issue for several reasons: a continued connection to our undocumented neighbors and the immigrant justice groups we worked together with on Green Light NY, and helping our state and local courts function free from ICE interference.
+In 2020, RAC-NY helped pass “The Protect Our Courts Act," which bars Federal deportation authorities from arresting anyone going to, attending, or leaving court without a valid warrant.
+This act is helping stem a 1,700 percent increase in these arrests since 2016.
+This act strengthens our continued connection to our undocumented neighbors and to immigrant justice groups, and it helps our state and local courts function free from interference from Federal deportation authorities.

 In 2019, RAC-NY helped pass “The Green Light Act” which makes driver’s licenses available to all New Yorkers, including our undocumented neighbors.
 This act makes our roads safer by making sure more drivers are licensed, trained and insured.
 Decent people no longer have to choose between catching two buses to work risking losing their job for being late or driving and risking being deported.
 They no longer have to choose between scrambling to find a ride to take their child to the hospital risking their child’s health or driving and risking being deported.
 The Green Light Act makes it possible for undocumented New Yorkers to get driver’s licenses and return a bit of dignity to their lives.

 In its short two years of existence, RAC-NY has involved hundreds of Reform Jews from 50 Reform congregations and communities in these successful legislative efforts.

 Learn more about the RAC's key issues and get involved by signing up for RAC-NY email updates.